|Copyright © 2005– by|

 rank - a horizontal row of squares.
 Ranks are numbered 1-8 from white's side of the board, 8-1 from black's perspective.

-rating (rating system) - A chess rating is an estimate of a player's likliehood to win or draw vs. another player rated by the same formula.
-A higher rating indicates a stronger player.
-A rating system (formula) is used to estimate the strength of a player, based on his performance versus other players for a specified time interval/specified number of games completed.
+rating (rating system) - A chess rating is a probability estimate of a player's likliehood to win or draw vs. another player rated by the same formula.
+In general, a higher rating indicates the stronger player and so many players are obsessed with their rating.
+The only valid use of ratings is to insure equity in pairings for tournament play.

 relative pin - when a piece is pinned to any other piece except a king, the pin is relative and a player may elect to move the pinned piece (see "pin," "absolute pin.")